The Original Muck Boot Company Arctic Sport Review

 Our Analysis and Test Results

-The Arctic Sport did extremely well in our tests, beating all the other boots in three categories — weather protection, traction, and warmth.
+The Arctic Sport did extremely well in our tests, hitting impressive marks in three categories — weather protection, traction, and warmth.
 As a result, if the weather was unpleasant, we found ourselves reaching for these boots first.
 However, due to being so stellar in these three categories, there are some downsides: they are clunky, constrictive, and hot for casual use, thus scoring low in comfort and style.
 Nonetheless, this boot is great when you actually need it, and its fleece-lined neoprene insulation, heavily studded outsole, and cushioned midsole will keep you happy for hours in even the worst conditions.

 Performance Comparison